Learn how to correct chalk paint problems.

 Don’t paint in direct sunlight on hot days.
 Don’t paint when it’s too cold.
 Try to keep your paint in warmer areas.

 Sand lightly and seal it with shellac before applying another coat of paint.

 Cause: Paint is Applied Too Thick

-Sometimes cracking can occur when paint is too thick.
-Try dipping your paint brush in water before painting to thin it down a bit.
+Sometimes cracking can occur when the paint is too thick.
+Try dipping your paintbrush in water before painting to thin it down a bit.
 Apply thin, even coats.